MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/oct/oct-2016-help-installation-location-and-organization-name.md

 # Office Customization Tool (OCT) 2016 Help: Installation location and organization name

+***Applies to:*** *Office Professional Plus 2016, Office Standard 2016*

 **Summary**: Specifies a default installation file location and organization name for all users whose installation includes this customization file for Setup.

 In the **Default installation path** box, type the path to the folder into which Setup installs Office on the user's computer.
 You can leave the default path, **[ProgramFilesFolder]\Microsoft Office**.